scribe-security/docs/docs/signVerify.md

    ```
    Note that when employing the `bom` command on an image you don't have to use a specified tag like `docker` or `oci-archive` since an image is the default that the tool is expecting to get.
 For any other option you should tag what your attempting to use the command on such as a `file` or a `git` repository.

-   Other than using the command `bom` you should add the flag `-o` to the command with the distinction `attest` to state that you want to sign the resulting evidence into an attestation.
+   Other than using the command `bom` you should add the flag `-o` to the command with the distinction `attest-cyclonedx-json` or `attest-slsa` to state that you want to sign the resulting evidence into an attestation.

    So, for example, if you want to `bom` the image of `busybox:latest` the command will look like this:
    ```sh
    $HOME/.scribe/bin/valint bom busybox:latest -o attest -v -f
    ```
+   > Note `attest` is an alias for `attest-cyclonedx-json`

-   Note that you can also create a SLSA provenance attestation from the same evidence:
+   You can also also create a SLSA provenance attestation from the same evidence:
    ```sh
    $HOME/.scribe/bin/valint bom busybox:latest -o attest-slsa -v -f
    ```